 If you are a member of staff, agency staff, self-employed worker, contractor, or volunteer you can raise your concern or suspicion in the first instance with your line manager or Head of Service.
 (The officer receiving the allegation is then required to inform the Audit Manager and the Section 151 Officer and/or Monitoring Officer.)
 If this is not appropriate you can raise the issue directly with one of the following Designated Officers.

-- Malcolm Johnston, Executive Director
+- Malcolm Johnston, Chief Executive

 - Gary Angell, Audit Manager

 - Robin Vennard, Assistant Director Resources (Section 151 Officer)

 - Lisa Cooper, Democratic Services Manager (Monitoring Officer)

 If you are a Councillor you should approach one of the above Designated Officers directly.

 If you are a member of the public then you are encouraged to raise any matters of concern directly with the Council by contacting the Audit Manager.
 This may be done using one of the following methods: